blu-marius/create-blu-app/README.md

 When no package manager flag is passed, the CLI auto-detects which one you used to run the command.

 ## Generated Project Structure

+> Structure shown with all features selected.
+Files are only generated for the features you choose.

 ```
 my-app/